bimdata/javascript-api-client/docs/ModelApi.md

 - **Accept**: Not defined

-## deleteIfcWithoutDocDeprecated
+## deleteLayer

-> deleteIfcWithoutDocDeprecated(cloudPk, id, projectPk)
+> deleteLayer(cloudPk, id, modelPk, projectPk)

-Delete the Model without deleting the related document
+Delete a layer of a model

-Delete the Model without deleting the related document Required scopes: ifc:write, model:write
+The IFC file will not be updated.
+The remaining layers are available in API and will be available when exporting an IFC file Required scopes: ifc:write, model:write

 ### Example